marclerodrigues/imopi_crawler/README.md

   ImopiCrawler.properties
   ```

-This command with fetch all the properties listed at the site and return at a List of Structs.
+This command will fetch all the properties listed at the site and return as a List of Structs.

 You can also customize the base path and the page number to start fetching the properties.